 Notes

-- Nutrition facts not including added salt.
+- Nutrition Facts: Calculated without added salt.

-Cynthia
+Cynthia says

 Making this today... however... a better way to thicken the soup... mash one of the 2 cans of beans.
 The soup comes out slightly thicker without the added carbs.